 When I work, I find the colors as I go along.
 Upon seeing my art, many find that the colors draw their attention before anything else.
 The story behind these works is borne by the interplay between these colors.
 It is not color itself that matters most to me.
 Rather, the color is secondary to the emotion that it generates.

 Some works are intentionally rendered with vagueness in order to illustrate the transient and mercurial nature of reality.

 Absence, in many ways, can be more salient than present.
 In certain mixed media pieces, the observer can see the ghostly effect generated by empty spaces.

 Ana Rendich is an Argentine American artist living and working in Spotsylvania, Virginia.
 She studied at the Superior Institute of Art of the Teatro Colón and at the University del Salvador in Buenos Aires as well as the National Academy of Design in New York.
-Her work has been featured in juried exhibitions, museums, and galleries throughout the United States.
+Her work has been featured in solo shows and juried exhibitions, museums, and galleries throughout the United States.
 In addition to being included in major publications, her paintings can be found in private collections including those of the Sienna Art Institute and the J. Paul Getty Museum.